 - Write a first draft

 Before setting out on what might seem like a daunting project, know that you are not alone.
-God will guide you through if you invite Him into the process.
-You will be clarifying what you already know and most likely, what God has already placed on your heart.
-There’s no need to rush, take some time to pray that this will be a Spirit-led process.
+You are simply clarifying what you already know and most likely, what God has already placed on your heart.
+And He will definitely be there with you through the process.
+There’s no need to rush, take some time to pray that this will be led by the Spirit.

 There are three questions you’ll want to answer next.
 What does your church do, how do you do it and why do you do it.
 Try to answer through the lens of the church body, community and, of course, yourself.
 Use the following four points we mentioned earlier to help you.